terminatorul/openvpn-initscript-slack/README.md

 For the same purpose, you can also create systemv style links instead, under the `/etc/rc.d/rc[0-6KSs].d/` directories and the link from `rc3.d/` will be seen by this init script.
-But remember that the native method in Slackware, to enable a service, is to add it to the `rc.local` and `rc.local_shutdown` files.
+But remember the native method in Slackware, to enable a service, is to add it to the `rc.local` and `rc.local_shutdown` files.

 ## Features